creichert/stack-tag/README.md

 # Stack Tag

-Create etags & ctags for Haskell projects based on Stack snapshots.
+Create etags & ctags for a Haskell project and all it's dependencies based on the stack resolver.

 ## Quick start